OG-Hunter/seditiontracker.github.io-/docs/_suspects/eric-munchel.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Probably the last time I’ll be able to enter the building with armor and ... fucking weapons.'
+quote: "Probably the last time I’ll be able to enter the building with armor and ... fucking weapons."
 title: Eric Munchel charged on January 10, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.
 author: seditiontrack